 Mean score of companies in the Construction Work industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-As of the latest reporting period, Acas has not disclosed specific carbon emissions data, with no figures available for their Scope 1, 2, or 3 emissions.
-The organisation is a current subsidiary of American Capital, Ltd., and any emissions data may be inherited from its parent company.
-Notably, emissions data may be sourced from Ares Management Corporation, which is at the same cascade level.
-Acas has not set specific reduction targets or made climate pledges, indicating a lack of formal commitments to carbon reduction initiatives at this time.
-The absence of documented reduction initiatives suggests that Acas is still in the early stages of developing a comprehensive climate strategy.
-In summary, while Acas currently lacks specific emissions data and reduction commitments, its affiliation with American Capital, Ltd. and Ares Management Corporation may provide future opportunities for alignment with broader corporate sustainability goals.
+As of the latest reporting period, Acas has not disclosed specific carbon emissions data, with no available figures for kg CO2e emissions.
+The organisation is a current subsidiary of American Capital, Ltd., and emissions data may be inherited from its parent company, Ares Management Corporation, at cascade level 6.
+Acas has not set specific reduction targets or climate pledges, indicating a lack of formal commitments to carbon reduction initiatives at this time.
+The absence of documented reduction initiatives suggests that Acas may be in the early stages of developing a comprehensive climate strategy.
+In the context of industry standards, it is essential for organisations like Acas to establish measurable targets and transparent reporting to align with global climate goals.
+As the climate landscape evolves, Acas may consider adopting frameworks such as the Science Based Targets initiative (SBTi) to enhance its climate commitments and accountability.

 Access structured emissions data, company-specific emission factors, and source documents